 There is a railway system servicing the nearby municipalities.

-Two public waterworks systems serve the municipalities of Thetford Mines and Black Lake, supplied by the Nicolet and Danville rivers.
+Two public waterworks systems serve the municipality, supplied by the Nicolet.
 The water treatment plant and the water intake are at approximately one kilometer upstream of Route 116.

 Serpentine rock composition